My Photography & Travel Guide to Colombo, Sri Lanka

 Colombo is the commercial capital and largest city in Sri Lanka, but for some reason, many tourists skip it.
 Instead, they visit the beautiful beaches, wildlife, and cultural sites in the South and Ella.

-So Should you stop in COLOMBO?
+So Should you stop in Colombo

 When to Go?